jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/second-month/FinanceCommitteeMinutes.rst

 Quicken, but the Meeting needs to approve the purchase of a license to this software.

-`Ann`_’s work life has been intensely busy and she is no longer able to handle bookkeeper duties for the meeting.
+`Ann`_'s work life has been intensely busy and she is no longer able to handle bookkeeper duties for the meeting.
 We thank her heartily for her dedicated past work and we continue to appreciate her ongoing work as the Meeting’s realtor.
 Sarah will handle the preparation of financial